 Can Asia rise to the challenge?
 That’s a question experts in Asia are racing to answer.

 But resistance is not a new phenomenon.
-Scientists have known for more than half a century that patients could develop resistance to the drugs used to treat them.
-One of the first people to predict this was Sir Alexander Fleming, who is credited with creating the first antibiotic – penicillin – in 1928.
+For more than half a century, scientists have known that patients could develop resistance to the drugs used to treat them.
+One of the first people to predict this was Sir Alexander Fleming, who was credited with creating the first antibiotic – penicillin – in 1928.
 In his Nobel prize speech in 1945 he said,

-“We are dealing with living mechanisms about which there are enormous gaps in our knowledge.”- Sir Alexander Fleming
+“We are dealing with living mechanisms about which there are enormous gaps in our knowledge.”

 Those gaps, as it turns out in the case of AMR, have been perpetuated by poor public awareness, the absence of innovation in antibiotic drug and diagnostic development, and the lack of robust surveillance and regulatory systems on the use and sale of antimicrobial medicine for humans and animals.

-A major concern, according to many health experts, is that in many cases clinicians often rely on symptoms to make a diagnosis instead of diagnostic tests that can be a more accurate indicator.
-For instance, most upper respiratory tract infections are caused by viruses, where antibiotics have no beneficial effect.
-So together with assessment of signs and symptoms, testing before treatment becomes an important step in determining the appropriate course of action.
+According to many health experts, a major concern is that clinicians often rely on symptoms to make a diagnosis instead of diagnostic tests which are more accurate.
+For instance, most upper respiratory tract infections are caused by viruses, which antibiotics have no effectivity against.
+So together with the assessment of signs and symptoms, testing before treatment becomes an important step in determining the appropriate course of action.
 Yet, studies have demonstrated high rates of unnecessary antibiotic prescription for patients with these types of infections3.

 “The ineffectiveness of drugs as a result of antimicrobial resistance is rising in both developing and developed countries."